-Section 2.
-All officers appointed by the borough council shall, whenever directed, render their accounts to the council for settlement.
+Section 1102.
+Accounts.-All officers appointed by the borough council shall, whenever directed, render their accounts to the council for settlement.

-Section 3.
-Whenever an employe of any borough is required to give bond indorsed by a surety company for the faithful performance of his duties, the borough may pay the premium thereon.
+Section 1103.
+Bonds.-Whenever an employe of any borough is required to give bond, endorsed by a surety company for the faithful performance of his duties, the borough may pay the premium thereon.

-(b) TREASURER.
+(b) TREASURER

-Section 4.
-The borough treasurer shall, before entering upon the duties of his office, give bond with surety as required by the borough; he shall perform the duties of the township treasurer within the borough, shall keep a just account of all receipts and disbursements, and shall annually submit his account to the borough auditors and publish the same in a manner directed by the borough; he shall pay over all moneys remaining in his hands, and deliver all books, papers, accounts, and other things belonging to the borough, to his successor.
+Section 1105.
+Bond and Duties.-The borough treasurer shall, before entering upon the duties of his office, give bond, with surety as required by the borough; he shall perform the duties of the township treasurer within the borough, shall keep a just account of all receipts and disbursements, and shall annually submit his account to the borough auditors; he shall pay over all moneys remaining in his hands and deliver all books, papers, accounts, and other things belonging to the borough, to his successor.
 All moneys received by any officer for the use of the borough shall be forthwith paid to the borough treasurer.